CalcKit — Free UK Calculators

 If your reading is in the high range (140/90 or above), speak to your GP.
 They will take multiple readings over time before diagnosing hypertension.
 You can also make lifestyle changes straight away: reduce salt intake, exercise regularly (at least 150 minutes per week), reduce alcohol, stop smoking, and maintain a healthy weight.
 Do not stop any blood pressure medication without speaking to your doctor.

 Yes.
 Home blood pressure monitors are widely available and recommended by the NHS for people who have been diagnosed with high blood pressure or are at risk.
-Use a validated upper-arm monitor, take readings at the same time each day, take two readings one minute apart, and record both.
-Pharmacies also offer free blood pressure checks.
+Use a validated upper-arm monitor, take readings at the same time each day, and take two readings one minute apart.
+Record your blood pressure each time in a diary or app — your GP needs the pattern over days, not a single number.
+Many pharmacies also offer a free blood pressure test.

 In most cases the exact cause is unknown — this is called primary or essential hypertension.
 Risk factors include age, family history, being overweight, eating too much salt, drinking too much alcohol, smoking, lack of exercise, and long-term stress.
 In some cases high blood pressure is caused by an underlying condition such as kidney disease, diabetes, or certain medications.